-Following the periodic update conducted on 6 February 2023 on the creditworthiness of the Cassa Centrale Group, the ratings agency DBRS Morningstar confirmed the ratings assigned previously, which saw the Group return to the Investment Grade category.
+Following the periodic update conducted on the creditworthiness of the Cassa Centrale Group, the ratings agency DBRS Morningstar, on 31 January 2024, confirmed all ratings of the Cassa Centrale Group, including the Long-Term Issuer Rating BBB (low), bringing the trend from stable to positive.
+The Group, therefore, retained its place in the "Investment Grade" category.